-I had almost two hours and a lot to think about: First things first; the love of my life, my wife Ashleigh.
-Three months ago we finished our F/A-18 Hornet squadron commander tours aboard the USS Carl Vinson at the invitation of her Captain, Joe Garcia, the previous commander of the DEVGRU Gold Team - My Uncle Bo is the current commander.
-We had decided that we wanted to start a family.
-But things just didn't turn out that way while she was employed as a Top Gun pursuit pilot and I was still involved in ASDS production and training.
-So we decided to put off the family thing for a while and go be fighter pilots - and it'd been fun.
-We could have done another tour, but after she had recovered from her little incident in the South China Sea we decided to take the month's leave we'd accumulated to vacation in Tahiti and then take assignments back in the States.
-So we rented one of those little huts out over the water and had the first real vacation alone since our honeymoon, sailing in the BVI.
-We had two days left in paradise when I got a hand delivered message - no phones in those little huts - giving me a week to report to home base in El Centro.
+Three months ago we finished our F/A-18 Hornet Squadron Commander tours aboard the USS Carl Vinson at the invitation of her Captain, Joe Garcia, the previous commander of the DEVGRU BAT - my Uncle Bo is the current commander.
+Ash and I had decided that we wanted to start a family.
+But things just didn't turn out that way while she was employed as a Top Gun pursuit pilot and I was still involved in ASDS production, deployment and training.
+So we decided to put off the family thing for a while and go be fighter pilots - and it had been fun.
+We could have done another tour, but as she was recovering from her little incident in the South China Sea we decided to take the month's leave we'd accumulated to vacation in Tahiti and then take assignments back in the States.
+So we rented one of those little huts out over the water and had the first real vacation alone since our honeymoon, sailing in the BVI after our wedding almost five years ago.
+We had two days left in paradise when I got a hand delivered message - no phones in our little hut - giving me a week to report to home base at El Centro NAF.
 At least we got to finish our vacation.

-So I get back to my buddies at DEVGRU and we get all briefed and trained up for this down range mission to who knows where and she calls me day before yesterday from Miramar saying she just left the base doctor's office and she's pregnant!
+So I get back to my buddies at DEVGRU and we got all briefed up and trained for yet another trip down range to God knows where and she calls me day before yesterday from Miramar saying she just left the base doctor's office and she's pregnant!
 So at last I'm going to be a father - if I live through this mission and make it back to the real world.